Turn Off Unnecessary Services

 In general, services are necessary only if there is a clear university business or educational need for them and they are appropriate given your role at the university.

-• Many computer programs break-ins are a result of people taking advantage of security holes or problems with these programs
+- Many cybersecurity breaches are a result of people taking advantage of security holes or problems with these services.

 Which Services Should Be Turned Off?